markfinger/webpack-build/README.md

   // A string denoting the build to apply to the config file
   build: null,

+  // If true, applies the `hmr` build to the config file.
+The build injects code to
+  // connect to `opts.hmrRoot` and handle hot module replacement
+  hmr: false

   // The base address that hot module replacement requests should be sent
   // to.
 Example: 'http://127.0.0.1:8000'
   hmrRoot: null,